Dantdmnl/Checksum-Verify/PRIVACY.md

 3. **Optional Metadata in Generated Files**
    - Username (only if explicitly enabled in Privacy settings)
    - Timestamp of checksum creation
-   - File path and algorithm used
+   - File path (only filename shown when privacy enabled)
+   - Algorithm used

 ### What We DON'T Store